Key Takeaways

 “Studies identified specific compounds such as glutathione and γ-glutamyl peptides as responsible for kokumi perception by modulating and enhancing existing tastes.
 Because it targets calcium receptors in our tongue, it’s able to enhance the perception of savory, sweetness, and saltiness.”

-While distinct from one another, Dr. Mato says studies in doenjang soup clearly illustrate that rather than contrasting, the components responsible for both kokumi and umami are highly complementary to one another and often present together.
+Distinct from one another, Dr. Mato says studies in doenjang soup clearly illustrate that rather than contrasting, the components responsible for both kokumi and umami are highly complementary to one another.
+Often, they are present together.

 “While umami and kokumi function through distinct sensory mechanisms, their complementary use appears to enhance the complexity and depth of perceived flavors, leading to improved consumer satisfaction.
 Given that nucleotide -based seasonings contribute to umami depth while MSG intensifies flavor strength, a strategic combination of these seasonings may be key to maximizing consumer acceptance.
 These findings support the interaction between umami and kokumi, which play a crucial role in achieving sensory balance and flavor depth in food.”